Operations Research and Financial Engineering

 Operations research and financial engineering may be considered as the modern form of a liberal education: modern because it is based on science, mathematics, computing and technology, and liberal in the sense that it provides for broad intellectual development and can lead to many different types of careers.
 By choosing judiciously from courses in engineering, science, mathematics, economics, public policy and liberal arts, each student may design a program adapted to their particular interests.

 All students start from a common academic core consisting of statistics, probability and stochastic processes, and optimization.
 Related courses focus on developing computing skills and exposing students to applications in a variety of sectors of the economy such as finance, mobility, logistics, energy, environment, health care, diversity, education and equity.
 All of these applications involve having humans in the loop and consequently confronting challenges of large data, large dimensions, risk, uncertainty, and the desire for good outcomes, the analytics of which are the focus of ORFE’s academic core.
 Students augment the core program with a coherent sequence of application-focused departmental electives.
-Students often draw on courses from economics, computer science, applied mathematics, civil and environmental engineering, mechanical and aerospace engineering, chemistry, molecular biology, psychology, sociology, and the Princeton School of Public and International Affairs.
+Students often draw on courses from economics, computer science, applied mathematics, civil and environmental engineering, mechanical and aerospace engineering, chemistry, molecular biology, psychology, sociology and the Princeton School of Public and International Affairs.
 Requirements for study in the department follow the general requirements for the School of Engineering and Applied Science and the University.

 Goals for Student Learning